zyu86810-byte/PDNS-DODE/README.md

 ## Contribution Guidelines
-We welcome contributions to improve PDNS-DODE!
-Please follow these steps:
+We welcome contributions to PDNS-DODE.
+Follow these steps:
 1. Fork the repository to your GitHub account.
-2. Create a feature branch (e.g., `git checkout -b feature/optimize-pdns`).
+2. Create a feature branch for your changes.
-3. Ensure your code follows PEP 8 style guidelines for Python.
+3. Ensure code complies with PEP 8 Python style guidelines.
-4. Commit changes with clear messages (e.g., "Fix PDNS strategy's neighborhood range").
+4. Commit changes with clear descriptive messages.
-5. Push to your branch and open a Pull Request (PR) to the main repository.
+5. Push your branch and open a Pull Request (PR) to the main repository.
-6. PRs will be reviewed within 5 business days; merged after passing code consistency checks.
+6. PRs will be reviewed within 5 business days and merged after consistency checks.